Guitar Electronics Troubleshooting: Fixing Scratchy Pots, Dead Switches, and Hum

 If it persists: The pot may need replacement.
 Standard pots are inexpensive and solderable with basic skills.

-Dead Pickup Selector Switch
+How to Fix Dead Pickup Selector Switches

 Symptom: One pickup position produces no sound, or sound cuts out in certain positions.